joe-speedboat/workshop.container/17 Comprehensive review (ho).md

 * Restore the VM snapshot of your docker node
 * Install docker
 * Unpack your archive
-* Start the container
+* Start the containers
+* Verify the content

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg3MjYxNjgxLC0xMDY3NDUxNTMzXX0=
+eyJoaXN0b3J5IjpbLTE3NjcxNzUxNjUsLTEwNjc0NTE1MzNdfQ
+==
 -->